A vibrant, quick and delicious side dish or lunch option.

 If you want to keep it a simple, no-cook option then tinned new potatoes work well.
 Otherwise boiling or steaming some beautiful new baby potatoes whilst retaining their skins will provide more nutrients.

-Follow a recipe; follow food safety & hygiene rules; tidy away; use measuring jugs and spoons; use balance/digital scales; chop using the bridge/claw technique appropriately.
+Follow a recipe; follow food safety & hygiene rules; tidy away; use measuring jugs and spoons; use weighing scales; cut using bridge/claw technique safely; use a tin opener safely; use a citrus squeezer; use a blender (with adult supervision).

 Blender, large mixing bowl, measuring spoons, weighing scales, tin opener, spoon.